 Start and end rehearsals as scheduled.
 No matter how well things are going, it's unfair to keep actors past the allotted time, putting them in the uncomfortable position of having to say something.
-If you're the type of person who gets carried away -- as we artists do -- feel free to appoint someone as timekeeper, and ask him or her to alert you when it's time to take a break or end.
+If you're the type of person who gets carried away—as we artists do—feel free to appoint someone as timekeeper, and ask him or her to alert you when it's time to take a break or end.
 If you're fortunate enough to have a stage manager, he or she will assume that duty.

-Is yours is a sit-down reading, with the actors in chairs in a semicircle?
+Work out your seating chart in advance, placing actors in a configuration that's conducive to their characters' relationships.
+Questions to consider: Is yours a sit-down reading, with the actors in chairs in a semicircle?
 Will you use music stands and stools?
 Will there be blocking?
 Microphones?
 You'll want to map out any traffic patterns, especially those that involve music stands and microphones, where the possibility of collision looms at every scene change.
 Again, don't do too much.
 The best staged readings are like radio plays, with the story presented in such a way that audience members can see it in their minds.

 If your goal is just to hear the piece out loud, a random gathering will do.
 At this phase, don't invite the influential people you'll be calling on later, when the piece is ready to be produced.
 They won't come twice.
 Also avoid having a showbiz-only crowd, as that's going to elicit a certain kind of response.
 Invite a fair number of civilians as well, to see how your piece plays with the masses.